 🔄 Processing: the transaction is being processed.
 The status might change to Completed or Error.

 ❗ Error: the transaction is incomplete and failed to be credited to the target payment account.
-This status indicates that the transfer has been canceled by Lemonway (e.g., incorrect beneficiary information provided by the bank) or following your instructions (chargeable/conditional service).
+This status indicates that the transfer has been cancelled by Lemonway (for example, incorrect beneficiary information provided by the bank) or following your instructions (chargeable/conditional service).

-Lemonway automatically checks the sender's identity of an incoming wire transfer into your system against the holder's identity of the destination payment account (excluding eCommerce, marketplace, and factoring type activities for the debtor - no verification is required).
+Lemonway automatically checks the sender's identity of an incoming bank transfer to your system against the holder's identity of the destination payment account (excluding eCommerce, marketplace, and factoring type activities for the debtor - no verification is required).

 In order for an incoming wire transfer to be credited automatically to the destination payment account on D+1 (D = banking business day of receipt by Lemonway), it is essential that: